 Remove the cartridge and retrace your steps to install the replacement.

-For quality plumbing solutions and on-time service across Twin Cities - St. Paul, rely on the professionals at Uptown Plumbing.
+For quality plumbing solutions and on-time service across Twin Cities - St. Paul, rely on the professionals at Hero Plumbing, Heating & Cooling.
 Our company has been trusted in tens of thousands of home in our 100+ years of service.